RKouchoo/himawari-renderer/README.md

-# 🌏 himawari-earth
+# himawari-renderer

-**Render the Earth, as seen right now from geostationary orbit.**
+**Render the latest files from the Himawari 9 geostationary satellite**

-`himawari-earth` downloads raw Level-1b data from the [Himawari-9](https://registry.opendata.aws/noaa-himawari/) weather satellite (free, no account needed) and renders it into full-disk
+`himawari-renderer` downloads raw Level-1b data from the [Himawari-9](https://registry.opendata.aws/noaa-himawari/) weather satellite (free, no account needed) and renders it into full-disk
 imagery: true color, natural color, infrared enhancements, cloud-top height, a combined day/night product, timelapse video, and a live